 Picture this: you’re searching for a very important document only to discover it’s now sopping wet, and all the crucial information is indistinguishable.
 Now, you have the headache of replacing the document.

-To avoid this scenario, it’s crucial to protect your documents from water damage, whether from an incoming natural disaster or an unfortunate plumbing accident.
+To avoid this scenario, it’s crucial to protect your documents from water damage, whether from a natural disaster or a plumbing accident.
 This guide will cover some practical storage methods to help keep your important documents safe.

 Key Takeaways

-Some of the easiest and most affordable ways to protect your documents from water damage are using waterproof containers and plastic Ziploc bags.
+Some of the easiest and most affordable ways to protect your documents from water damage are using waterproof containers and resealable plastic bags.

 Create copies and store them in multiple off-site locations, like in a safety deposit box at the bank.

-Create, store, and share your digital copies in a secure digital vault that is GDPR compliant, like Trustworthy.
+Create, store, and share your digital copies in a secure digital vault like Trustworthy.

 How to Protect Documents From Water Damage

 While some methods can be used to salvage wet documents, they aren’t always successful.
-If the documents are original, replacing them can be a real hassle, costly, and unwelcome stress while dealing with the aftermath of a natural disaster.
+If the documents are original, replacing them can be a costly and add to the stress of dealing with the aftermath of a natural disaster.

 Here are some ways you can protect your documents from water damage.